Why the Oklahoma City Museum of Art is not ready for the major leagues

-The art museum in downtown Oklahoma City does have some excellent shows, and the facility is a huge improvement over the former museum on the fairgrounds.
+The art museum in downtown Oklahoma City does have some excellent shows, and the facility is a huge improvement over the former museum on the state fairgrounds.
 But they still need to work on some things:

 1. Weak logo.

 3. Incorrectly mounted exhibit work.

 4. Exhibit installations: Requiring museum guests to exit a major exhibit through a single fire exit door is just tacky.
 The exhibits need to be laid out so that the viewer can return to the main exhibit entrance and exit back through the double doors.
 It may get a bit crowded there but that's better than having art patrons leave through an emergency exit door.

 Enjoying art is about an experience - a connection that impacts the mind with images that are both familiar and innovative.
 Experiencing art can sometimes result in chaos, but, most often, it results in a feeling of enlightenment, inspiration, and joy.
 Sometimes chaos in logo design is appropriate, like in Punk and Deconstructivist work, where it can be a good fit for that specific audience.
 But, usually, design is about creating order to better communicate a message.
 The target audience for a major Art Museum is typically people with money who desire an aesthetic experience and inspiration.
 Granted, logos for art museums are tough - how to best represent the diversity of art and distinguish the museum from others.
 Often, designers will turn to the name, relying on typography and letterform relationships.
 But that puts a huge burden on the type treatment to be memorable, unique, appropriate, and accurately represent the art experience.